Scientia-ovh/scientia-ovh.github.io/README.md

-# SCIENTIA MATHEMATICA
+# SCIENTIA

-Welcome to Scientia Mathematica!
+Welcome to Scientia!